jabir-hussain/web-workshops/workshop-1/readme.md

 ### 2. Introduction

-- **Objective:** Introduction to the main building blocks of Web Application.
+- **Objective:** Introduction to the main building blocks of Web Application like Browser, HTML, CSS, JavaScript, Server (Node).

+### 3. Start with HTML

+-  **Objective:** Basics of HTML should be covered and give hands-on excercise to understand the HTML properly
+-  **Assignment:** All the members will implement the real world website by using HTML on their machines, push the code to remote repository and create pull request to review the progress.
+For website mockups you can visits Figma [link](https://www.figma.com/file/oXrvePqMmvJZ8hAUNuklYp/Figma-Website-Template---Landing-Page-(Free)-(Community)?type=design&node-id=0%3A88&mode=dev).

 ## Getting Started